cwillmor/cwillmor.github.io/resume.md

 - a Python bytecode interpreter in Javascript, which allows Python to run in the browser
 - a Cocoa app that periodically prompts users to tell it what they are doing and appends it to that day’s page in their [VoodooPad](https://www.voodoopad.com) instance.

-Technologies used in the projects listed above include C, Objective-C, Python, Ruby, Bash, PHP, PostgreSQL, MySQL, Ruby on Rails, Sinatra, Lucene, and the AppleScript Bridge.
+Worked with C, Objective-C, Python, Ruby, Bash, PHP, PostgreSQL, MySQL, Ruby on Rails, Sinatra, Lucene, and the AppleScript Bridge.

 ### Arxan Research, West Lafayette, IN (summer of 2006)
 #### Programmer